Experience the opportunity to:

 - Interact with dedicated professionals, including the teaching staff and American Repertory Ballet’s professional company members who participate in the intensive

 The teachers work with the whole dancer, not just the technical side.
 Small classes provide plenty of attention and personal help.
-Full time faculty includes ARB Artistic Director Douglas Martin, ARB Resident Choreographer Mary Barton, ARB Company Teacher Kathleen Moore, and ARBW Ballet Mistress Maria Youskevitch, with guest artists such as Kirk Peterson (American Ballet Theatre), Trinette Singleton (Joffrey Ballet), and Jeanne Solan (Netherlands Dans Theatre).
+Full time faculty includes ARB Artistic Director Douglas Martin, ARB Resident Choreographer Mary Barton, ARB Company Teacher Kathleen Moore, and PBW Ballet Mistress Maria Youskevitch, with guest artists such as Kirk Peterson (American Ballet Theatre), Trinette Singleton (Joffrey Ballet), and Jeanne Solan (Netherlands Dans Theatre).

 American Repertory Ballet’s Artistic Director Douglas Martin teaches daily.